ZengineHQ/developers/plugins/api/services/index.md

 * zn-data-<code class="btn-success">resource-name</code>-<code class="btn-primary">action</code>
     * Events in this format are triggered by a successful response to a call via the [znData service](#zndata).
 The <code class="btn-success">resource name</code> is the hyphenated version of the resource names listed [here](#available-resources).
 The <code class="btn-primary">action</code> can be one of the following: `read`, `saved`, `deleted`, `saved-all`, `updated-all` or `deleted-all`.
 For example, calling `znData('FormRecords').save()` will trigger the `'zn-data-form-records-saved'` event.

+*Important:* Make sure to de-register your listeners when your plugin is destroyed.
+Not de-registering listeners will cause listeners to duplicate and pile up, which will degrade performance of your plugin and the app.
+The code below shows listeners being registered and de-registered on $scope $destroy.

 {% highlight js %}
 /**
  * Plugin testPluginEvents Controller